Assessment and screening of candidates

 June/July: Interview period and notifications sent to selected / reserve candidates and to unsuccessful interviewees

-September: Training course in Turin
+September: Training course for selected candidates

 October to December: departure/posting.